top of page

 Preference will be given to students in third or final year of a Degree OR second or final year of an Advanced Diploma OR final year of a Diploma or completing a Graduate Certificate.
 However, students in any year or discipline with past practical, applied or lived experience will also be considered.

 What to Include in Your Application?

-A 3-5 minute video outlining your educational background, experiences and qualifications, as well as a description of the unique talents you would bring to the Fellowship; and
+A separate 3-5 minute video outlining your educational background, experiences, and qualifications, as well as a description of the unique talents you would bring to the fellowship